sheenazien8/goplate/docs/api-reference.md

 # API Reference

-This section provides comprehensive documentation for all available API endpoints in GoPlate.
+This section provides comprehensive documentation for all available API endpoints in Galaplate.

 ## Base URL